Towards Active Synthetic Data Generation for Finetuning Language Models: Experiments

+\Cref{fig:win_rates} aggregates performance differences between all selection strategies and model-dataset pairs considered in this paper.
+Each experiment composing this figure produced a learning curve in \Cref{fig:learning_curves}, with each method producing a different SLM test accuracy for a variety of generation budgets.
+Here, we aggregate results by measuring which algorithms outperform their peers at each generation budget across all models and datasets.

-To compare algorithms across all datasets we can aggregate results as a pairwise winrate matrix $\mP$.
+Specifically, we aggregate results as a pairwise winrate matrix $\mP$.
 We increment $\mP_{ij}$ if $\1\{\hat{\mu}_i - \alpha \cdot \hat{\text{se}}_{i} > \hat{\mu}_j + \alpha \cdot \hat{\text{se}}_{j} \}$, where $\hat{\mu}_i$ is the sample mean and $\hat{\text{se}}_i$ is the standard error of the performance of algorithm $i$ for a dataset, for a particular dataset size, and $\alpha$ is the confidence level which we set to $1$ (making it a $68\%$ confidence interval).
 By summing the ``wins'' across the rows and normalizing we can understand how often algorithms are outperformed on average.
 Column-wise averages are shown in the last row, where lower is better, to understand which algorithm is more data efficient in total.
-We find that using random sampling is outperformed by various other methods that use the student model to guide synthetic data generation~(\Cref{fig:win_rates}).
+We find that random sampling---equivalent to static generation of data---is outperformed by various other methods that use the student model to guide synthetic data generation~(\Cref{fig:win_rates}).

-We can glean from~\Cref{fig:win_rates} that the best selection algorithm simply uses a high loss to select data that are difficult for the SLM. \llmasajudge{} also tends to be effective, though by a smaller margin.
+We can glean from~\Cref{fig:win_rates} that the highest-performing approach is simply uncertainty sampling, using the SLM's loss on its own generations. \llmasajudge{} also tends to be somewhat effective, though by a reduced margin.
 Interestingly, BADGE and Lion, which both aim to select diverse data, do not perform much better than random sampling~(\Cref{fig:win_rates}).
+This is likely because synthetic data generation is noisy (\Cref{sec:syn_data_corr}), which diverse selection may exacerbate.

-It is worth mentioning that, because of the need to access a teacher model for scoring, \llmasajudge{} is computationally demanding.
+Because of the need to access a teacher model for scoring, \llmasajudge{} is computationally demanding.
 Assuming that the cost of evaluating the teacher model dominates the cost of evaluating the student, a common assumption in the active learning literature and a reasonable assumption as the number of parameters of the teacher model can be $3$ orders of magnitude larger than the student models we consider.
-Then, if we consider the total number of teacher input and output tokens as a budget instead of the number of generated samples, Lion and \llmasajudge{} (hard) are far more expensive than other methods~(\Cref{fig:learning_curves_num_inputs_tokens}).
-This additional compute is better allocated towards simply generating more synthetic data with a cheaper and more effective selection strategy.
+Then, if we consider the total number of teacher input and output tokens as a budget instead of the number of generated samples, Lion and \llmasajudge{} (hard) are